jopaik/network_demos/network_backups_git/README.md

 - [Step 2 - Review](#step-2---job-template)

 ## Objective
-To enable multi-vendor router configuration backups to Gitea and subsequently restoral of them if needed.
+To enable multi-vendor router configuration backups to Gitea and subsequently the restoral of them as needed.
 We will also explore managing configuration drift in this demo.

 ## Overview
-This demo uses the ansible.scm collection and the network.backup role from Validated Content to backup router configurations to git branches in Gitea.
+This demo uses the ansible.scm collection and the network.backup role from Validated Content `network.backup` to backup router configurations to git branches in Gitea.
 Additionally we will check for configuration drift and restore configurations when appropriate.

 ### Step 1 - Collect Backup Configurations
-Access your AAP Controller from your RHDP POD and run the 'Network-Backups-Git' job template
+Access your AAP Controller from your RHDP POD and run the 'Network-Backups-Git' job template.
+The survey prompt allows for custom naming your branch or default branch naming when ignored.

 Output - Network-Backups-Git `backups.yml` with explanations
 ```